Foundation Programme in Combined Studies

 About the course

-The Foundation Programme in Combined Studies is a part-time Foundation Year to the Level one Certificate in Higher Education offered by the Institute for Lifelong Learning (TILL).
+The Foundation Programme in Combined Studies is a part-time Foundation Year to the Level one Certificate in Higher Education offered by the Department for Lifelong Learning.
 It is suitable for learners wishing to

-Successful completion of the Foundation Programme guarantees direct progression onto Level 1 of any of TILL's part-time certificates.
+Successful completion of the Foundation Programme guarantees direct progression onto Level 1 of any of our part-time certificates.

 Students wishing to progress to a full-time degree must apply via UCAS in the second year of their foundation year.